SeLite/SeLite.github.io/InstallFromSource.md

   * you may need to accept add-ons
   * verify that all SeLite add-ons are enabled at Firefox menu > Tools > Add-ons > Extensions.

 Visit Firefox chrome URL _about:config_.
 Find or create a preference with name `xpinstall.signatures.required` and set it to `false`.
-(See [MDN Signing and distributing your add-on](https://developer.mozilla.org/en-US/Add-ons/Distribution)).
+(See [MDN Signing and distributing your add-on](https://developer.mozilla.org/en-US/Add-ons/Distribution)). <!-- Also see https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u&utm_source=inproduct and https://wiki.mozilla.org/Add-ons/Extension_Signing -->

 Restart Firefox.